Why'd You Do It?

 The reason for starting the Living Adaptive podcast is because of the money...kidding.
 I won't sell you anything, everything is free, because that's where I am now.
 I won't tell you one program is the program to change your life.
 I won't pretend to be the foremost expert, although, I will interview those that are noted experts.
 I won't pretend that everything is okay, when sometimes it's not.
 What I will do, is produce shows that I believe hold value for me, and others.
 The Living Adaptive Podcast is beyond a passion project.
 I began Living Adaptive because the adaptive tribe is my tribe.
 You know?
 I am a member.
 I lived in this realm my entire life.
 And better yet, I am a story teller, I am here to share stories, tell stories, and hopefully bring some value to each listener.

 Episodes release often, there's some writings, and we continue to promote the stories and causes of many adaptive individuals and non-profits.
 Life is good.

 About me the quick version...

-Grew up a Pittsburgh, went to college for too long, got a job, have some kids, and I really enjoy life.
+Grew up a Pittsburgh, went to college, have some kids, and I really enjoy life.